 - Must reside 300km (186.5 miles) from the CBT site.

-- Corporate sponsors want to conduct the examination for employees in the office premises.
+- Corporate sponsors want to conduct the examination for employees at the office premises.

 For earning additional PDUs, PMI® has defined two categories namely, Education and Giving Back to Profession.
 Each hour spent on engaging in the professional development activities will earn you one PDU.